meks77/easy-validation/README.md

 Furthermore: How to avoid dependency clashes?

 Therefore I decided to use my own matchers.
 Currently in version 2.0.0-RC2 the size is ~ 6 KB.
 Furthermore the whole validation has no dependency to any 3rd party library.
-So you can use allways as long you use at least java 8.
+So you can use always as long you use at least java 11.

 ## History
 While developing the first release I followed the main concept of using lambda combined with a fluent interface is from Joel Planes, what can be found [here](https://medium.com/@jplanes/lambda-validations-with-java-8-86aa8143bd9f).